Family Courts Act Made Simple: Know Your Legal Rights & Process

 Yes, courts may refer couples to counsellors or psychologists for advice and possible reconciliation.

-Yes, Family Court decides on monthly maintenance for wife, children, or parents.
+Yes, Family Court decides on monthly maintenance for wives, children, or parents.

 Yes, in some cases, like child custody or property issues, they can file petitions.